romulus0914/NASBench-PyTorch/README.md

 <a id="note"></a>
 **Please note that this repo is only used to train one possible architecture in the search space, not to generate all possible graphs and train them.

+**Important information:** The code should closely match the TensorFlow version, but you may still get slightly different results due to differences in TensorFlow/PyTorch implementation.
+Moreover, input data augmentation is the same, but due to randomness isn't exactly the same.